Belgium Blocks EU Plan to Use Frozen Russian Assets for Ukraine Aid

 TT

-The 27 EU countries' heads of state and government are holding the first regular summit of the autumn in Brussels on Thursday.
-The meeting does not make any formal decisions, but instead provides guidance to the EU Commission.
+The 27 EU countries' heads of state and government held the first regular summit of the autumn on Thursday in Brussels.
+The meeting made no formal decisions, but instead provides guidance to the EU Commission.

-Initially, the agenda included a meeting with Ukrainian President Volodymyr Zelenskyj, followed by an internal discussion on support for Ukraine.
+Initially on the agenda was a meeting with Ukraine's President Volodymyr Zelenskyj, followed by an internal discussion on support for Ukraine.

 During lunch, defense and security were discussed, followed by talks on competitiveness, regulatory simplifications, and climate issues, a working lunch on euro issues, and finally discussions on migration and the situation in the Middle East.